csar95/whispering-key-points/README.md

 Using the Whisper API to get the transcript of a video and a language model to obtain a summary or the most important points that could be extracted from it.

-## TO-DO
+## Pending
 - Comprobar si el video descargado de YouTube ya tiene subtitulos (no los que se generan automáticamente).
-- Añadir otros comandos que usen modelos de Hugging Face con una finalidad concreta (p. ej., summarize)
+- Truncar transcripción cuando supera el máximo número de tokens del modelo elegido (/chatgpt).